A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: Numerical evaluation

 We assign equal weights to the three FD UEs, $\alpha_1 = \alpha_2 = \alpha_3 = 1/3$, and set the number of RIS element to $M=16$.
 Two scenarios are considered: in Case 1, FD UE 1 and FD UE 2 are fixed at $30^\circ$ and $90^\circ$, respectively, while in Case 2, their locations are set to $60^\circ$ and $105^\circ$.
 The location of FD UE 3 is then varied from $0^\circ$ to $180^\circ$ in increments of $1^\circ$.

 In \fig{fig:angle} (a), the NR-BD-RIS consistently outperforms the R-BD-RIS and D-RIS in most cases.
 Specifically, the NR-BD-RIS has the same level of sum-rate performance as the other two RIS types when FD UE 3 is aligned with either FD UE 1 ($30^\circ$) or FD UE 2 ($90^\circ$).
 This is because R-BD-RIS and D-RIS can support one impinging direction and one reflected direction.
-However, when FD UE 3 is not aligned with FD UE 1 or FD UE 2, the NR-BD-RIS demonstrates a clear advantage, as it can support multiple directions, resulting in a higher all-user sum-rate.
+However, when FD UE 3 is not aligned with FD UE 1 or FD UE 2, the NR-BD-RIS demonstrates a clear advantage, as it can support multiple directions, resulting in a higher sum-rate.
 In \fig{fig:angle} (b), structural scattering is included, and the NR-BD-RIS still achieves the best sum-rate performance.

 Additionally, an enhancement is observed at the supplementary angle, \ie $150^\circ$, corresponding to FD UE 1's location ($30^\circ$).
 This specular reflection condition can be explained as follows.
-Considering the received power at the $k^\mathrm{th}$ user, where the TX and RX antennas are set to $N = 1$, the received power is determined by the channel strength: $\eta_k = |\mathbf{h}_k^\top (\mathbf{\Phi}-\mathbf{I}) \mathbf{h}_{k-1} |^2$.
+Considering the received power at the $k^\mathrm{th}$ UE, where the TX and RX antennas are set to $N = 1$, the received power is determined by the channel strength: $\eta_k = |\mathbf{h}_k^\top (\mathbf{\Phi}-\mathbf{I}) \mathbf{h}_{k-1} |^2$.
 Using the triangle inequality, the Cauchy-Schwarz inequality, and the unitary condition $\mathbf{\Phi}^H \mathbf{\Phi} = \mathbf{I}$, the upper bound for the channel strength is derived as \cite{shen_modeling_2022, liu2024non}:

 Equality holds when